 A prenuptial agreement is often referred to informally as a “prenup” and is entered into before two parties get married.
 It can be very beneficial for engaged couples to decide upfront how their marital property should be distributed if a divorce occurs.

-The courts in Rockville treat a couple entering into a prenuptial agreement as having a “confidential relationship.”
+Courts treat a couple entering into a prenuptial agreement as having a “confidential relationship.”
 This is an important distinction that requires both parties to interact and communicate in good faith.
 The most important aspect of a prenuptial agreement is disclosure.
 Neither party may hide assets during the negotiation process.

 Any person who proceeds with drafting marital agreements without the assistance of a Rockville lawyer does so at their own risk.
 A judge is not required to offer leniency to a party to a prenuptial agreement if they had the opportunity to consult with an attorney but failed to do so.

 Postnuptial agreements operate similarly to prenups.
 The major difference between them is when the agreement is signed.
 Postnuptial agreements are entered into after the parties are already married.
 Therefore, married couples have a right to decide the division of their marital property through the use of a legally binding agreement.

 Like with prenups, a postnuptial contract could address what is considered separate versus marital property.
 These agreements could also designate whether spousal support will be provided in the event of a separation or divorce.
 However, a postnuptial agreement may not address child custody decisions or waive any rights regarding future child support.
 A knowledgeable attorney could advise a person on whether their marital agreement complies with family laws in Rockville.